Clear Aligners vs Braces

 When do People Need Orthodontic Treatment?

-Dr. Bijan Modjtahedi will determine if you need orthodontic work done using a clinical exam, a review of your medical and dental history, diagnostic tools, models of your teeth, and special x-rays and photographs.
+Dr. Bijan Modjtahedi will determine if you need orthodontic work done using a exam, a review of your medical and dental history, diagnostic tools, models of your teeth, and special x-rays and photographs.
 If you have any of the following conditions, you may need orthodontic treatment:

 ~ Overbites are where the front teeth in the upper jaw stick out over the lower front teeth.